istio/istio.io/content/docs/tasks/traffic-management/ingress.md

 If the `EXTERNAL-IP` value is set, your environment has an external load balancer that you can use for the ingress gateway.
 If the `EXTERNAL-IP` value is `<none>` (or perpetually `<pending>`), your environment does not provide an external load balancer for the ingress gateway.
-In this case, you can access the gateway using the service `nodePort`.
+In this case, you can access the gateway using the service's [node port](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).

 #### Determining the ingress IP and ports for a load balancer ingress gateway